eggohito/item-multi-part-lib/README.md

 You can then check for the "base" item that'll have a part added to it once you right-click the said item with the "part" item in its `on_item_condition` item condition object.

-"Base" items store its part count, parts, and other data in its `multi-part-lib` NBT path that you can check for in the <code>on_item_condition</code> item condition object.
+"Base" items store its part count, parts, and other data in its `item-multi-part-lib` NBT path that you can check for in the <code>on_item_condition</code> item condition object.

 Afterwards, you can run any item action types in its `using_item_action` item action object.
 You would then run an `origins:modify` item action type inside its `on_item_action` item action object to apply an item modifier to the "base" item, in order to add a part to it.